 How to Fix Intelligent Scan Face Unlock Problems

-One early Galaxy S9 problem we’re already hearing about is over the new Intelligent Scan face unlock system.
-If you don’t want to use a pin or fingerprint, you can scan your eyes or face.
+Another Galaxy S9 problem we’re hearing about is over the Intelligent Scan face unlock system.
 With the Galaxy S9 Samsung combines the Iris scanner and the facial scanning technology into one.
-So if one fails, it tries the other.
-The goal was to make it work better, but we’re not sure they succeeded.
+So if one fails, it tries the other automatically.
+The goal was to make it work better, but it’s not for some.

 Galaxy S9 Freezing & Unresponsive Problems